Abeksshally/DSA-DATA-ANALYSIS-PROJECT-AMAZON-/README.md

 # DSA-DATA-ANALYSIS-PROJECT-AMAZON-
-This project analyzes an Amazon product dataset to uncover insights into product pricing, discounts, ratings, and customer reviews across various categories.
-By leveraging exploratory data analysis (EDA), the project aims to identify trends, correlations, and key factors influencing product performance on Amazon's platform.
+This project was completed as part of a data analytics bootcamp, focused on deriving insights from Amazon product and review data.
+Using Excel and data visualization techniques, I explored patterns and trends to help improve product performance, marketing strategies, and customer satisfaction.